Introduction

 Description/Caption

-The Description field, often referred to as a ‘caption' is used to describe the who, what (and possibly where and when) and why of what is happening in the photograph.
-It can include people’s names, their role in the action, the location.
+The Description field, often referred to as a ‘caption', is used to describe the who, what (and possibly where and when) and why of what is happening in the photograph.
+It can include people’s names, their roles in the action, and location information.
 Geographic location details should also be entered in the Location fields.
 The amount of detail included will depend on the image and whether the image is documentary or conceptual.
 Typically, editorial images come with complete caption text, while advertising images may not.

 This field is limited by the IIM format to about 2000 characters.
 In XMP there is effectively no character limit.